 This audio spiritual retreat invites you to journey with Christ through six key moments in which he encountered and resisted temptation.
-This retreat prompts us to look inward and assess the temptations we face in our daily life – in our profession, in our spiritual life, with family, among friends.
+This retreat prompts us to look inward and assess the temptations we face in our daily life – in our profession, in our spiritual life, with family, and among friends.
 As we look at the example of Christ, we come to understand the necessary virtues we need to overcome temptation and persevere in our journey toward heaven.

 PRAYERS & DEVOTIONS